The challenges of running a business

 - Read benchmarking your business to compare your performance against other similar-sized businesses in the same industry.

 - Find out how to identify business risk.

-- Download the Australian Securities and Investments Commission's (ASIC) First Business app for more resources on starting a business.
+- Download the Australian Securities and Investments Commission's First business app to complete a business health check, start your business checklist, and more.

 - Complete MoneySmart's Starting a small business guide to see if starting a small business is right for you.